What Notice Must an Employer Provide for Job Termination or Layoff?

 In a layoff situation, in some cases, employers must give employees advanced notice of mass layoffs or plant closure.
-The Worker Adjustment and Retraining Notification Act (the WARN Act) requires 60 days written notice of the intention to lay off more than 50 employees during any 30-day period as part of a plant closing.
+The WARN Act requires 60 days written notice of the intention to lay off more than 50 employees during any 30-day period as part of a plant closing.

 Additionally, the WARN Act requires employers to give notice of any mass layoff, that does not result from a plant closing but will result in an employment loss of 500 or more employee jobs during any 30-day period.
 The Act also covers employment loss for 50-499 employees if they make up at least 33% of the employer's active workforce.

 In a layoff situation that is not covered by the WARN Act, the employer is not required by federal law to give any notice.
 Situations vary.
 If the reason for the layoff is economic, employees will usually experience immediate employment termination.